-Trends are always difficult to navigate.
+Trends are always tricky to navigate.
 Human beings are compelled to conform and try to fit in.
 It’s in our basic makeup.
 But following the crowd isn’t always the best choice.
 Sometimes we should leave that shiny new trend alone.

 The bottom line is always to let your brand guide you.
 It’s more important to create an authentic brand identity than it is to be “on fleek.”

 So when you’re researching logo design trends or logo design styles this year for your next business or looking to redesign an existing logo … make sure to ask yourself if that trend really represents your brand.
 We’re happy to help – let us know if you’d like a free design consultation with our team.

 Want a closer look at all design trends for 2020?2020 Logo design trends

 Design Done Better